iblis17/SteamOnFreeBSD/README.md

  You need to have a recent nvidia-driver with LINUX compatibality support or an AMD graphics card that is supported by FreeBSD.
 See [FreeBSD Wiki](https://wiki.freebsd.org/Graphics) for further information.

+ nvidia-driver or  xf86-video-ati

+ Dependencies:

- pkg install deb2targz
+ 1) pkg install deb2targz

- pkg install rpm2cpio
+ 2) pkg install rpm2cpio

- pkg install doas
+ 3) pkg install doas

  create /usr/local/etc/doas.conf :